 - SAP can edit or block any material that a partner provides on SAP.
 Not that SAP partners tend to care about disseminating false information.*

 - *(I do not mean to give the impression that SAP partners struggle against SAP’s influence.
-If anyone working for a large consulting company is for a split second thought, I proposed that they may attempt to communicate information.
-Not in line with SAP marketing and that they have even the sliver of independence, I apologized for my clumsily worded sentence.)
+If anyone working for a large consulting company is for a split second thought, I propose they may attempt to communicate information.
+I apologize for my clumsily worded sentence, not in line with SAP marketing and that they have even a sliver of independence.)

 Debate on SOA with Deloitte

-This reminds me of a debate I had with a Deloitte consultant years ago about SOA or service-oriented architecture.
+This reminds me of a recent debate with a Deloitte consultant about SOA or service-oriented architecture.
 I made the point that SAP would never support SOA in actual practice.
 While SAP may put SOA on their PowerPoint sales presentations, SOA was about open systems.
-At that point, SAP had using the difficulty of integration as a strategy for blocking out vendors that have better functionality than they have.
+At that point, SAP had used the difficulty of integration as a strategy for blocking out vendors that have better functionality than they have.

 At this time (around 2006), SAP was promoting SOA in its marketing literature.

-The Deloitte consultant I was speaking with became visibly frustrated with me.
-At one point had enough and said
+The Deloitte consultant with whom I was speaking became visibly frustrated with me.
+At one point, I had enough and said

 “What I am saying is that SAP is saying that they will support SOA!”